iAnonymous3000/iOS-Hardening-Guide/README.md

 ## Managing Emergency Alerts and Addressing False Privacy Warnings
 Understand that some government alerts may bypass your settings.
 Verify your settings if iOS flags a privacy warning due to DNS changes.
 Often, these can be dismissed for secure DNS setups.

+## Password Management and Account Security
+Use strong, unique passwords for all accounts, not just your device passcode.
+Consider using a password manager to generate and store complex passwords securely.

+## Privacy Implications of iCloud Backups
+iCloud backups, while convenient, may not provide the same level of privacy as local backups.
+Consider using secure alternatives for sensitive data.

+## Threat Modeling Scenarios
+Here are a few common threat scenarios and the most relevant security measures for each:

+1. **Lost or Stolen Device**: Enable Find My, use a strong passcode, and consider enabling Stolen Device Protection.
+Regularly back up your data.
+2. **Targeted Cyber Attack**: Use Lockdown Mode, keep your device and apps updated, and be cautious about installing apps from unknown sources.
+3. **Data Breaches**: Use unique, strong passwords for each account, enable two-factor authentication wherever possible, and monitor your accounts for suspicious activity.

+## Securely Disposing of Old Devices
+Before disposing of an old device, make sure to sign out of all accounts, perform a factory reset, and remove the SIM card.
+Physically destroy the device if it contained highly sensitive data.

+## Privacy Trade-offs of Find My
+While Find My is valuable for locating a lost or stolen device, it does mean sharing your device's location data with Apple.
+Consider this trade-off in your threat model.

+## Securely Using Apple Pay and Wallet Features
+When setting up Apple Pay or other wallet features, verify that you're on a trusted device and network.
+Use Touch ID, Face ID, or a strong passcode for transactions.

+## Educating Family and Friends about Secure Practices
+Your security is only as strong as your weakest link.
+Encourage family and friends to also follow good security practices, especially if you frequently communicate with them.

+## Managing IoT Devices and Their Access
+Be mindful of the IoT devices you connect to your Apple devices.
+Regularly review their permissions and access, and use strong, unique passwords for their accounts.

+## Contextualizing Jailbreaking Risks
+Jailbreaking allows users to bypass many of iOS's security restrictions, which can be appealing for customization and access to certain apps.
+However, it exposes the device to significant security risks and should be avoided for most users.

 ## Regular Updates and Revisions

 ### Staying Current with iOS Developments